 A rule of thumb is to pick a commission model if you think a product will be easy to sell.
 However, if you think a product will be difficult to sell, price your business based on a retainer.

 The thinking is if you’ll sell a lot of product, you want to be paid based on performance.
 On the other hand, if you believe sales will be slow, using a retainer model could ensure that you’ll be paid even in the downtime.

 Finally, if you’re confident in your ability to sell products, you don’t have to negotiate a payment structure with manufacturers.
 All you’ll have to negotiate is how much you’ll buy the product for and then find a way to profit from the merchandise.

 Your new business will require you to make and receive international payments, which means you’ll make transactions between currencies and across borders.

 You can safely and affordably manage your business payments – with lower fees and stronger exchange rates – by comparing the services of a money transfer specialist.

 You’ll be sending and receiving goods from other countries, so you’ll need to arrange shipping details.

 First, contact a freight forwarder, a company that helps you transport machinery and other goods safely and efficiently.
 They will help you handle the logistics of completing shipping documents, finding cargo space and securing cargo insurance.

-Find a freight forwarder by looking in business directories.
+Find a freight forwarder by looking in state-specific business directories.

 Risks to avoid